robert-koch-institut/mex-backend/mex/backend/graph/cypher/README.md

 and don't require rewriting any cypher query.

-Some of these use-cases could be covered by neo4j's [APOC](https://neo4j.com/labs/apoc/) extensions.
-However, APOC is not included in the official neo4j base image.
-So to keep deployment simple for now, the use of APOC was avoided.
+Some of these use-cases could be covered by neo4j's [APOC](https://neo4j.com/labs/apoc/) add-on (e.g. `expand_references_in_search_result`).
+However, APOC is not included in the official neo4j docker image.
+So, to keep deployment simple, the use of APOC was avoided.

 Contrary to the jinja default tags that are centered around curly braces, we use less/greater signs that do not collide with cypher syntax that often.